 The Soxhlet Extractor Method

-Fat is widely found in the seeds and fruits of many plants.
-The determination of fat content can be used as an indicator to identify its quality.
+Fat is widely distributed in the seeds and fruits of different plants.
+Determining fat content can be seen as an indicator of the quality of the equipment that is applied in the extracting test.
 There are many methods for determining the fat content, such as extraction, acid hydrolysis, specific gravity, refractive, electrical and nuclear magnetic resonance.
-The extraction method is widely used at home and abroad, and the Soxhlet extractor method is a well-recognized classical method and the preferred standard method for grain and oil analysis.
+The extraction method for weighing fat content is widely used both at home and abroad.
+Furthermore, Soxhlet extraction is a classical and well-recognized method and the preferred standard method for grain and oil analysis.
 The Soxhlet extraction method uses a Soxhlet extractor as an extraction apparatus, and is extracted by refluxing with a low-boiling organic solvent (ether or petroleum ether) to remove crude fat in the sample, and the crude fat content is calculated by the difference between the weight of the sample and the residue.
-Since the extract of the organic solvent contains more or less fats such as free fatty acids, sterols, phospholipids, waxes, and pigments in addition to fat, the result of the extraction method can only be crude fat.
+Since that more or lees fats (such as free fatty acids, sterols, phospholipids, waxes, and pigments in addition to fat ) is contained in the extraction of organic solvents, the result of the Soxhlet extraction can only be crude fat.

 Selection of extraction reagents